S.O.S.-Save Our Septic® Volume 21: Does Your Whale System Make You Bellow?

 “What seems to be the trouble?”
 Robust said.

 The Chief Officer gazed in amazement and stammered, “I…You…What?…Where did you come from?”

 “I was just passing by when you called?”
 Robust said.

 “I have a problem with my Whale Two-AH system.
 It is normally very reliable, and I am having trouble cleaning and maintaining the exchanger.
-There are rubber pieces in the hose from the impeller that are blocking water from flowing in the system,” said Marty Mariner.
+There are rubber pieces in the hose from the impeller that is blocking water from flowing into the system,” said Marty Mariner.

 Robust thought about the problem for a long time.
 He looked like he had been in many of these situations before, and he did know much about the Whale Two-AH system.